How to Study in Nursing School: Students Share 9 Great Nursing Study Tips

 If you’re prioritizing your study time, you’ll find all sorts of ways to sneak small bits of productivity into your daily habits.
 “The key is to really take advantage of every moment,” says Natalia Dann, BSN student and tutor.
 Since she works outside of school, she makes her studying a daily habit by listening to her textbooks in the car or while doing chores in addition to her dedicated study time.

 Don’t feel like you need to sit and study for hours and hours at a time in a marathon-style study session.
-In fact, that’s probably one of the least effective ways to study, says Kristie Keuntjes, learning services coordinator for Rasmussen College’s School of Nursing.
+In fact, that’s probably one of the least effective ways to study, says Kristie Keuntjes, learning services coordinator for Rasmussen University’s School of Nursing.
 “When you’re sitting there for hours, you’re not really retaining information and engaging it in a meaningful way.
 It can really burn you out as a student.”

-Keuntjes recommends study cycle guidelines for Rasmussen College Nursing Students that include a timeline for effective studying that includes a break.* By breaking your studying into manageable pieces, you’ll have stronger engagement and information retention.
+Keuntjes recommends study cycle guidelines for Rasmussen University Nursing Students that include a timeline for effective studying that includes a break.* By breaking your studying into manageable pieces, you’ll have stronger engagement and information retention.

 Focus is crucial for retention and your success in nursing school.
 Make goals and get rid of distractions, whether that means placing your phone in another room or turning off browser notifications on your laptop or tablet, as Labudde does.
 It’s important to know your own weakness and be able to confront them head on.